 Welcome to Sidmouth Big Band 2020.
-This year’s band will take a virtual form, and will, as usual, be led by Nick and Mary Barber – ably assisted by Mary Humphreys, Anahata and John Barber.
+This year’s band took a virtual form, and was, as usual, be led by Nick and Mary Barber – ably assisted by Mary Humphreys, Anahata and John Barber.

-Here you can download the tunebook and the recordings which we will be using during the workshops.
+Here you can download the tunebook and the recordings which were used during the workshops.

-The workshops will be Zoom meetings, held daily during Sidmouth week at 11am, that’s Monday 3rd August to Friday 7th August.
+The workshops were Zoom meetings, held daily during Sidmouth week at 11am, that’s Monday 3rd August to Friday 7th August.

-During these workshops we will encourage participants to upload videos of themselves playing the selected tunes, and these videos will be combined to make the video used for the virtual ceilidh.
-NOTE THAT THERE HAS BEEN A VERY GOOD RESPONSE TO THIS WORKSHOP.
-THAT’S GREAT, BUT IT MEANS THAT WE WILL HAVE TO LIMIT THE ADDITION OF VIDEOS TO THE VIRTUAL CEILIDH.
-WE WILL TALK ABOUT THIS DURING THE WORKSHOPS.
+During these workshops we encouraged participants to upload videos of themselves playing the selected tunes, and these videos were combined to make the video used for the virtual ceilidh.

-On the Friday the band will play for a virtual ceilidh at 4pm with caller Martyn Harvey.
+On the Friday the band played for a virtual ceilidh at 4pm with caller Martyn Harvey.

-All will be free and access will be via the Sidmouth Virtual Festival site.
+All was free and access via the Sidmouth Virtual Festival site.

 Below are downloads for the tunebook plus recordings of the tunes to be used.
 There are two versions of each tune – one for listening to, the other including a click to use when recording.
 The players on the recordings are Nick Barber (melodeon and horn), Mary Barber (violin), Anahata (melodeon), Mary Humphreys (piano) and John Barber (bass saxophone).